IgorFariasValentim/IgorFariasValentim/README.md

 ## 👨‍💻 About me

 I am a developer in constant evolution, focused on creating efficient solutions and improving my skills with code and versioning.
 When I'm not focused on the screen programming, I like to keep my body and mind active.
-I practice calisthenics, enjoy solving Rubik's cubes, and adventuring in text-based RPG games.
+I practice calisthenics and enjoy solving Rubik's cubes.
 I also have a strong creative side, dedicating my free time to drawing and editing videos and photos!

 ---